Functions

 Description

-API Endpoint Invoke a flow by specifying a URL.
+Invokes a flow by specifying a URL.

-Authenticate with API Connector cards Use API Connector (HTTP) function cards to make authenticated basic, OAuth 2, or custom connections to third-party services.
+This function uses the API Connector (HTTP) function cards to make authenticated basic, OAuth 2, or custom connections to third-party services.

-Close For use with API Endpoint flows only.
+For use with API Endpoint flows only.
 See API Endpoint.

 This function sends a response back to the caller and closes the HTTP connection, similar to Return or Return Raw, but also allows the flow to continue execution afterward.

-Delete Performs an HTTP DELETE request, returning the result of this request and the response headers.
-On input, takes a required URL input and optional header, body, and query inputs.
+Performs an HTTP DELETE request, returning the result of this request and the response headers.

-Get Performs an HTTP GET request, returning the result of this request and the response headers.
-On input, takes a required URL input and optional auth, header, and query inputs.
-Each optional input can either be modeled by a single object-typed input, or by multiple keys with the appropriate group attribute.
-On output, returns an object with two keys, headers and output.
+On output, the card returns an object with two keys, headers and output.
 The output key contains the response body, and the headers key contains the response header.
 More detailed information can be accessed about these by using multiple keys with the appropriate grouping.

-HTTP Errors An error in an HTTP function typically corresponds to a standard HTTP error code returned by the API that you called.
-For instance, if the api returns the status code 400, you get a "Bad Request" error.
-If the status code is 401, the error is "Unauthorized."
-For a full list of possible status codes, see HTTP status codes.
+An error in an HTTP function typically corresponds to a standard HTTP error code returned by the API that you called.

 Paginate

-Use a helper flow to paginate through multiple pages of an HTTP response.
+This function uses a helper flow to paginate through multiple pages of an HTTP response.

 Paginate: set a maximum page index

-Set how many times the Paginate function card iterates.
+Sets how many times the Paginate function card iterates.

 Paginate: API endpoint

-Use the Paginate function card against an API endpoint.
+Uses the Paginate function card against an API endpoint.

-Post Performs an HTTP POST request, returning the result of this request and the response headers.
-On input, takes a required URL input and optional auth, header, body, and query inputs.
-Each optional input can either be modeled by a single object-typed input, or by multiple keys with the appropriate group attribute.
-On output, returns an object with two keys, headers and output.
+On output, the card returns an object with two keys, headers and output.
 The output key contains the response body, and the headers key contains the response header.
 More detailed information can be accessed about these by using multiple keys with the appropriate grouping.

-Put Performs an HTTP PUT request, returning the result of this request and the response headers.
-On input, takes a required URL input and optional auth, header, body, and query inputs.
-Each optional input can either be modeled by a single object-typed input, or by multiple keys with the appropriate group attribute.
-On output, returns an object with two keys, headers and output.
+On output, the card returns an object with two keys, headers and output.
 The output key contains the response body, and the headers key contains the response header.
 More detailed information can be accessed about these by using multiple keys with the appropriate grouping.

 Raw Request

 Advanced.
 This method performs a raw HTTP request, allowing the flow builder to control all aspects of the HTTP request.
 This allows a flow to call an XML service for example, or call an HTML service, or various other advanced use cases.
-While the other HTTP functions are optimized for ease-of-use with typical JSON-based services, the Raw Request function is more flexible, at the cost of being a bit harder to use.

 Branching